 Pressure ulcers can develop in any area of the body.
 In adults, damage usually occurs over bony prominences, such as the sacrum.
 Patients with pressure ulcers should receive an initial and ongoing assessment which should include:

-- Health status: illness, nutrition, pain, continence, neurological (sensory impairment, level of consciousness, cognitive status), blood supply, mobility, posture, signs of local or systemic infection, medication (pressure ulcers and the person's general physical condition are very closely related and the two should be assessed together).
+- Pressure ulcers and the person's general physical condition are very closely related and the two should be assessed together.
+Health status includes:

 - Previous pressure damage.